Moving to Johannesburg?

 Moving to Johannesburg

-Johannesburg, located in the northeastern part of South Africa, is a city of extremes: South Africa’s largest city is also the largest contributor to the GDP of the nation’s most prosperous — and at the same time, smallest — province, Gauteng.
-Due to the immense urban sprawl of the city and the size of its metropolitan area, Johannesburg and its immediate surroundings cover most of Gauteng’s area.
+Johannesburg, located in the northeastern part of South Africa, is a place of extremes.
+As well as being the country’s largest city, it is also the largest contributor to the GDP of the nation’s most prosperous — and at the same time, smallest — province, Gauteng.
+Spreading out over a large expanse, Johannesburg alongside its immediate surroundings covers most of the Gauteng region.
 Other notable cities in the province include, for example, Pretoria, one of South Africa’s three capital cities.

 A Different Type of Suburb

-When first moving to Johannesburg, the local nomenclature might be somewhat confusing to the uninitiated.
-In South Africa, the term “suburb” does not necessarily denote a residential are on the outskirts of town, but in fact all neighborhoods of the city.
-With that said, there are only a few suburbs expats moving to Johannesburg frequently choose as their new homes — many others are “out of bounds” for safety reasons or the lack of desirable housing.
+When first moving to Johannesburg, you might find the local day to day language to be somewhat confusing.
+In South Africa, the term “suburb” does not necessarily mean a residential area on the outskirts of town, but in fact all neighborhoods within the city.
+With that said, there are only a few suburbs that expats commonly choose as their new homes — many others are not desirable for safety reasons, or for a lack of desirable housing.
+In the past, the city’s Central Business District (CBD) was seen as one of the undesirable areas to live, due to its high crime rate.
+In recent years, however, the CBD has been slowly but surely shedding its skin and rejuvenating bit by bit.
+Home to the University of Johannesburg and plenty of bars, and nightlife, it has become a popular spot for students, professionals, and young couples without children.

 Among the more notorious parts of town, Soweto definitely has earned a reputation for itself.
-While this was definitely not without a reason, the former township has made big steps toward a better future.
-Still, it is probably one of the less desirable suburbs for expats moving to Johannesburg and still not entirely safe.
-However, Soweto should not be viewed as a huge dark spot that is to be avoided at all cost, as this would be unjustified.
+While this was not without a reason, the former township has made big steps toward a better future.
+Expats considering moving to this suburb shouldn’t put off, however, they should be mindful when making decisions.

 The Places to Be as an Expat

-A bit farther outside of town, but almost equally popular with expats are the suburbs of Fourways, Midrand, and Randburg.
-These suburbs are also a bit less pricey to live in, if your housing budget is a factor.
-All of the above areas also have their own hospitals and clinics in case of emergency or small ailments.
+A bit farther outside of town, but almost equally popular with expats are the suburbs of Fourways, Sunninghill, and Lonehill.
+These suburbs are usually a bit less pricey to live in, if your housing budget is a factor.
+They also have great access to medical facilities, with various hospitals and clinics nearby.

-When choosing a suburb, please include your daily commute in your considerations: as we have detailed in our guide to living in Johannesburg, the situation on the streets is rather dire, and alternatives to driving, though existent, are often insufficient or unreliable.
+When choosing a suburb, you should take your daily commute into consideration.
+Often, the situation on the streets is rather dire, and alternatives to driving, though existent, are often insufficient or unreliable.
+For more information about getting around, check out our detailed guide on living in Johannesburg.

 Finding Accommodation in Johannesburg